telerik/xamarin-forms-docs/installation-and-deployment/windows/install-msi.md

 position: 1
 slug: install-msi
 ---
-# Download Steps #
+# Installing Telerik UI for Xamarin from MSI file #

-To install UI for Xamarin on your machine from the Windows Installer MSI file, follow the instructions below:
+To install Telerik UI for Xamarin on your machine from the Windows Installer MSI file, follow the instructions below:

-1. Log into your Telerik account and click on **Downloads** from the top menu.

-2. In the list with all available products find **UI for Xamarin Cross-Platform**, and click on it.
-This will open the page with all available downloads for the product.
+1. Go to to the Telerik UI for Xamarin download page following the instructions in [Download Product Files]({%slug download-product-files%}) topic.

-3. Here you can **download the automatic installation (MSI) file**.
-Or the ZIP file with the dlls.
+2. Download the automatic installation (MSI) file.

-4. Once the download completes, **run the MSI file** and follow the instructions.
+3. Once the download completes, **run the MSI file** and follow the instructions.
 On a 32bit machine the wizard will install the UI for Xamarin component in the following folder unless you specify otherwise: *C:\Program Files\Telerik\* or *C:\Program Files (x86)\Telerik\* for a 64bit machine.

 > If you prefer using the ZIP file with the dlls instead of the automatic installation you can check the [Manual Installation for Visual Studio]({%slug manual-installation-support%}) help article.

+#### Exploring the installation folder

+If you open the installation folder you will probably note the following sub directories:

+* Binaries
+* Examples
+* LicenseAgreements
+* QSF
+* VSExtensions

 ### Next Steps
 - [Using project wizard for Visual Studio]({% slug project-wizard %})